 Clear fluids will help thin mucous and make it easier to expel it.
 Bone broth is an excellent choice because it helps boost the immune system as well.
 Bone broth has many benefits for the entire family, but is especially helpful to have on hand when someone gets sick.

 You can buy organic bone broth or learn how to make your own.
 A good probiotic drink is a good idea as well.
 Avoid dairy if your child has any sensitivities to it.
 Milk tends to make more mucous in the body.

 If you don’t already have a diffuser or a humidifier, get one.
 Moist air will make it much easier for your child to breathe, especially when he’s sleeping.
 You can also take your child in the bathroom, close the door, and turn on the shower as hot as it will go and let him breathe the moist air.
 Do NOT put him in the hot shower.

 Set up a diffuser in your child’s room and in other rooms of the house where he stays during the day and diffuse essential oils to help him breathe.
 Good essential oils for children with croup are frankincense, lavender, tea tree, rosemary, lemon, and thyme.
 One drop each in the diffuser with distilled water is a good mix.

 This recipe for homemade vapor rub is a soothing remedy that can help ease congestion.

 GIVE HIM A DETOX BATH ONCE A DAY

 When you need natural remedies for croup or any childhood illness, a detox bath is ideal.
 It not only helps to remove the toxins from his system but it will also relax the muscles in his chest and ease his cough.
-A good detox blend is to first add a tablespoon of aluminum-free baking soda to the very warm bath.
+A good detox blend is to first add a tablespoon of baking soda to the very warm bath.
 Let it sit for a few minutes to neutralize the chlorine in the water.
 Next, add: